Low regularity ill-posedness and shock formation for 3D ideal compressible MHD: Introduction

-Compared with \eqref{badgamma}, the singular term is \underline{cancelled}!
+Compared with \eqref{badgamma}, the singular term is \underline{cancelled} in a specific way.
 Note that in $l_2$, a potentially singular factor $\frac{1}{H_2^2+H_3^2}$ appears since $H_2$ and $H_3$ are close to zero.
-But with a detailed matrix multiplication, the singular denominator is cancelled!
-Not only for $\gamma^2_{64}$, we have checked 299 terms with 18 pages calculations and find that with our designed right and left eigenvectors in \eqref{regv} and \eqref{legv}, all these coefficients $c^i_{im}$, $\gamma^i_{im}$ and $\gamma^i_{km}$ are uniformly bounded.
+But with a detailed matrix multiplication, the singular denominator is cancelled.
+Not only for $\gamma^2_{64}$, we have checked 299 terms with 17 pages calculations and find that with our designed right and left eigenvectors in \eqref{regv} and \eqref{legv}, all these coefficients $c^i_{im}$, $\gamma^i_{im}$ and $\gamma^i_{km}$ are uniformly bounded.

 {\bf $\bullet$ Control of nonlinear interactions of multiple waves:} Due to the multiple-wave-speed trait of the MHD, the decomposed system \eqref{decomposed system} exhibits nonlinear interactions among different characteristic strips.
 The high complexity of the coupled nonlinear terms poses a major technical difficulty, especially after the separating time $t_0^{(\eta)}$.
 To disclose how different waves interact with each other, we must distinguish its influence to other characteristic waves in its own strips and in the exterior.
 Firstly, outside of the strips, we estimate the following quantities